Travel Inspo: Greece

 Greek waters inspire tranquility

 The time we spent in Greece quietly shaped the way I’ve been working in the studio.
-The deep, revitalizing blues of the sea, the iconic whitewashed architecture, the rhythm of calm waves—they’ve all woven themselves into my recent pieces.
-Here are a few works that carry those impressions forward.
+The deep, revitalizing blues of the sea, the iconic whitewashed architecture, and the steady rhythm of calm waves have all woven themselves into my recent pieces.

 Eusebio Ceramics Chi in Aegean Blue

-Chi in Aegean Blue, 2022.
+Chi in Aegean Blue

 Eusebio Ceramics Black Pedestal Paros